coden16/lawdle/README.md

 If you're looking to play the game, you should go to https://coden16.github.io/taydle/

-Taydle is a law-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.
+Taydle is a Taylor Swift-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.